simonehagey/orbdot/docs/source/interpreting_your_results.rst

 -------------
 Orbital decay refers to a transfer of angular momentum from the planet to the host star that results in a shrinking of the orbital period, eventually leading to planetary engulfment.

+Due to the close proximity of HJs to their host stars, significant tidal bulges -- an ellipsoidal distortion -- are raised in both the planet and star.
+In the case of orbital decay, the planet orbital rate is faster than the star's rotational rate.
+As a result, the star's tidal bulge lags behind the HJ, creating a net torque that spins up the star at the expense of the planet's orbital angular momentum \citep{levrard_falling_2009, penev_empirical_2018, ma_orbital_2021}.
+The tidal forces raised by the misaligned tidal bulges are known as `equilibrium tides' and are believed to be the most significant process governing the future evolution of HJ orbits \citep{ma_orbital_2021, barker_tidal_2020}.

 .. autosummary::
+   :nosignatures:

    orbdot.models.theory.decay_pdot_from_quality_factor
    orbdot.models.theory.decay_quality_factor_from_pdot